N1CNmod/narrowone-mod/README.md

 No Physics Changes: This mod does not alter any game physics, ensuring a consistent gaming experience.

+# No obfuscation

+We welcome everyone to take a look at our scripts and learn them.
+We did not add any obfuscation which could effects user's understanding, being selfless and inclusive is better.

 # Main Contributers:

 Wurenjun (wurenjun_cn)